One of the most visited article on this blog is 10 things every bride needs to know before her wedding night.”

-We break our backs trying to accommodate every whim, belief and persuasion in our midst, in the name of love, peace and acceptance.
+We break our backs trying to accommodate all kinds of beliefs and persuasions, in the name of love and acceptance.

-We refuse to hold ourselves and others to any standards whatsoever.
+And we even refuse to hold ourselves and others to any standards.

-And our part is to enjoy salvation, not bother with “old -school traditions” and the likes of boundaries and discipline and work.
+Because, we apparently “God loves and forgives us anyway” and “Jesus did all the work” and our part is to enjoy salvation, not bother with “old -school traditions” of discipline and work.

-But here’s a question I think we need to be asking ourselves.
+But here’s a question I think we must ask ourselves.